Dino Ying

 Dino Ying (Chinese name 应书岭; pinyin: Ying Shuling) (born 16 June 1981) is a Chinese businessman and investor.
 Ying represents the advancement of esports within international sports bodies, including the Global Esports Federation and Olympic Council of Asia.

 He is the founder, chairman and former CEO of Hero Esports, a Chinese e-sports company, and founder of Hero Games, a Chinese game developer and producer.
 He is also the founder of INS Park, an e-sports and music entertainment complex in Shanghai.

 In 2025, Ying was reported on the Hurun Rich List as being worth 200 Billion RMB / US$ 2.8 bn.

 Career

 Esports Representative

 In addition to his business interests, Ying serves on international panels promoting esports and gaming within the overall sports and entertainment worlds.

-In January 2024 Ying was named as a member of the first Esports and EMartial Arts Committee of the Olympic Council of Asia; and on June 3, 2024, Ying was named as Vice President of the Global Esports Federation.
+In January 2024 Ying was named as a member of the first Esports and EMartial Arts Committee of the Olympic Council of Asia, and on June 3, 2024, Ying was named as Vice President of the Global Esports Federation.

-Ying was appointed by the Olympic Council of Asia as head of the three member task-force for esports title selection for the 20th Asian Games in 2026.